Welcome from the Vice-Rector for Research, Prof. Luciano Colombo and INFN Cagliari Director, Dr. Alessandro Cardini

 The HL-LHC project is driving significant upgrades to the ATLAS experiment to enhance data processing and maintain its discovery potential under high-luminosity conditions.
 A key aspect of this upgrade is the replacement of the readout electronics for the ATLAS Tile Hadronic Calorimeter.
 The new Tile PreProcessor (TilePPr) system, equipped with Kintex Ultrascale FPGAs, serves as the interface...

-The Einstein Telescope (ET) will be a key instrument for detecting gravitational waves (GWs) in the coming decades.
-However, analyzing the data and estimating source parameters will be challenging, especially given the large number of expected detections—between $10^4$ and $10^5$ per year—which makes current methods based on stochastic sampling impractical.
-In this work, we use DingoIS to...
+The Einstein Telescope (ET), along with other third-generation gravitational wave (GW) detectors, will be a key instrument for detecting GWs in the coming decades.
+However, analyzing the data and estimating source parameters will be challenging, especially given the large number of expected detections β of order 10^5 per year β which makes current methods based on stochastic sampling...

 Nested Sampling is a Monte Carlo method that performs parameter estimation and model comparison robustly for a variety of high dimension and complicated distributions.
 It has seen widespread usage in the physical sciences, however in recent years increasingly it is viewed as part of a legacy code base, with GPU native paradigms such as neural simulation based inference coming to the fore.
 In...